 College: University of Nebraska at Lincoln

-Brian Duensing, relief pitcher for the Chicago Cubs, had Tommy John surgery in 2004, while at the University of Nebraska.
+Brian Duensing, relief pitcher, had Tommy John surgery in 2004, while at the University of Nebraska.
 He was drafted by the Minnesota Twins the following year.
 He pitched in the Twins' minor league system from 2005 through 2008.

 Duensing pitched in 9 games as a starter and 15 games in relief with the Twins in 2009.
 He finished the season with 5 wins and 2 losses, 53 strikeouts to 31 walks, and a 3.64 ERA in 84.0 innings.
 The following season, he again pitched as both a starter and a reliever, finishing with a 2.62 ERA in 130.2 innings in 53 games.

 In 2012, his last season as a starting pitcher, Duensing had a 5.12 ERA in 109.0 innings in 11 games as a starter and 44 games in relief.
 He pitched in a career high 73 games in 2013, finishing with a 3.98 ERA in 61.0 innings of relief.

 The Twins signed Duensing to a new, one-year, $2.7 million contract in January, 2015.
 He finished the 2015 season with a 4.25 ERA in 48.2 innings in 55 games.